daiky00/hacker-news/assignment/ASSIGNMENT.md

 #### Part 1: Create news item layout

-The project has been set up and a service to fetch a Hacker News feed has been created.
-The feed cards are currently just spitting out stringified JSON and need to be correctly formatted.

 The design for each news item is below, try to match the design as closely as possible.

 NOTE: The comments icons is included under src/assets.